mirsini2003/Intelligent-Agent-Chatbot-with-GUI-/README.md

 Concurrency issues with TTS and user interaction – addressed with threading Finding an affordable/open LLM – resolved with OpenRouter + Mistral-7B

+## Contact:
+**Email:** mirsini.kafetsi@gmail.com
+**LinkedIn:** linkedin.com/in/myrsini-kafetsi

+Developed for the course: Intelligent Agents, Department of Informatics, University of Piraeus